TimTheBig/uBlock-plus-plus/README.md

 #### All Programs

-Do **NOT** use uBO with any other content blocker. uBO [performs][Performance] as well as or better than most popular blockers.
+Do **NOT** use uB++ with any other content blocker. uB++ [performs][Performance] as well as or better than most popular blockers.
 Other blockers can prevent uBO's privacy or anti-blocker-defusing features from working correctly.

 [Manual Installation][Manual Installation]